-Fried Brinjal is an easy to make Indian dish that is not only delicious but healthy as well; and it hardly takes about 25 minutes.
-Perfect as a snack or side-dish!
+Fried Brinjal is an easy-to-make East Indian and Maharashtrian dish that is not only delicious but healthy as well; and it hardly takes about 25 minutes.
+Perfect as a snack, entree, or side-dish!

 What ingredients Do you Need for Fried Brinjal?